Kevin Long (baseball)

-Kevin Richard Long (born December 30, 1966) is an American former minor league baseball player and the current hitting coach for the Philadelphia Phillies of Major League Baseball (MLB).
+Kevin Richard Long (born December 30, 1966) is an American baseball coach, who is the current hitting coach for the Philadelphia Phillies of Major League Baseball (MLB).
 He has formerly served as the hitting coach for the New York Yankees (2007–14), New York Mets (2015–17) and Washington Nationals (2018–21).

 Playing career

-Long graduated from Thunderbird High School in Phoenix, Arizona.
+Long attended Thunderbird High School in Phoenix, Arizona.
+There, he played baseball, basketball, and football.
+In 1982, he was a bat boy during spring training for the Milwaukee Brewers.
+Long was coached by his father in youth baseball.
+He also earned MVP honors in the 1984 Babe Ruth League Southwest Regional tournament after hitting a game-winning grand slam one night and pitching out of a bases loaded, no outs jam to seal the victory the next.

-Long was a second-team All-American in 1989 at the University of Arizona and was also named first-team Pac-10 that year.
-A three-year letter-winner, Long still holds the Arizona record for most extra-base hits in a game (five) and ranks in the top-10 in several different statistical categories (second, extra-base hits; sixth, doubles; seventh, multi-hit games; eighth, total bases; ninth, runs scored).
+He attended the University of Arizona, alongside future MLB players Trevor Hoffman, J.T.
+Snow, and Scott Erickson.
+Long was on the 1986 Arizona Wildcats team that won the NCAA Tournament.
+In 1989, he was named a second-team All-American and first-team Pac-10 and the Wildcats won the regular season conference title.
+A three-year letter-winner, Long still holds the Arizona record for most extra-base hits in a game (five) and ranks in the top 10 in extra-base hits, doubles, multi-hit games, total bases, and runs scored.

 Long was selected by the Kansas City Royals in the 31st round of the 1989 Major League Baseball Draft.
-He played in the Royals system for eight seasons, from 1989 until 1996.
-Long led Class-A Eugene in 1989 in games played, at bats, runs scored, hits, doubles, and RBIs.
+That year, he led the Class-A Eugene Emeralds in games played, at-bats, runs scored, hits, doubles, and RBI’s.
 He also ranked eighth among all Northwest League hitters with his .312 batting average in his rookie season.
 He missed most of the 1994 season after undergoing surgery on his left wrist.